dojo/docs/developer/design/loader.rst

 or executing a module.
 The source version of the loader contains a tracing API to facilitate this debugging technique.
 What's more, the tracing API is public, so you can use it with your own code when circumstances warrant.

-The tracing API resides at require.trace for global require or any context require:
+The tracing API resides at require.trace for global require and any context require:

 .. code-block :: javascript

   require.trace = function(
-    groupId, (string)
-    args (array of any)
-  )
+    groupId, // (string) the tracing group identifier to which this message belongs args     // (array of any) additional data to send with trace )

   require.trace.set(
-    groupId, (string)
-    value (booleanish)
-  )
+    groupId, // (string) a tracing group identifier to turn on or off as given by value value    // (booleanish) turn on or off all messages that are memebers of groupdId )

+  require.trace.set(
+    groupMap, // (map:groupId --> booleanish) a map from trace group identifier to on/off value )

-  require.trace.on (booleanish)
+  require.trace.on // (booleanish) turn on or off all tracing

-  require.trace.group (object) a map from trace group id to booleanish
+  require.trace.group // (object) a map from trace group id to booleanish

-Code that desires to emit trace messages applies require.trace to a groupId and an array of information to be output with a particular trace message. require.trace(groupId, args) implements the following process.
+Code that desires to emit trace messages applies require.trace to a groupId and an array of information to be sent with a particular trace message. require.trace(groupId, args) implements the following process.

   1. If trace.on is falsy, then do nothing and return.